-- Once both the 60- and 30-day notices have published, the Web Usability Coordinator will provide the following package to DOE's Policy and Performance Management Division of the Chief Information Office to upload for OMB approval:
+- Once both the 60- and 30-day notices have published, the Web Governance Team Facilitator will provide the following package to DOE's Policy and Performance Management Division of the Chief Information Office to upload for OMB approval:

 - Form OMB 831

 - Supporting Statement

 - 60-day Federal Register notice

 - After this process is complete and OMB has given final approval, you may post your survey.